 Technology changes constantly, but people have been people for millennia.
-From keeping the lid on a fishing holes to not sharing killer good content, human behaviour can be pretty predictable online or off.
+From keeping the lid on a fishing hole to not sharing killer good content, human behaviour can be pretty predictable online or off.

 In fact, despite the fact that her readers seem to be enjoying her article, few of them had even bothered to engage her on it.
 What in the world, she wondered, could possibly be going on?
 It only took me a moment to figure the problem out: she had created the digital marketing equivalent of a fishing hole.